pradhanshrijal/pradhanshrijal.github.io/_posts/2024-03-07-carla-from-source.md

 ---
 ## Known Issues

+Here are some known issues with this method, and some solutions

 #### Using Vulkan to launch Carla

 The normal way to launch Carla is with vulkan.
 With this installation method, the system crashes when running this way.
 This is the reason the launch method uses the `-opengl` flag.
 See [Can't Launch Carla].